 The Alfresco spring context file load order for services etc is controlled by application-context.xml.
 The last bean defined with a given name wins, so if Alfresco ships with a bean definition for

 fooServiceand you define your own one later with the same name, yours will be used.
 Handily, as shown in that context file, spring context files in /extensions/ and /modules/ are loaded late, so your modules can include override services.

 The picture is not quite so rosy for overriding the built-in webscripts.
 Here, the key context file is web-application-context.xml.
 This loads application-context.xml which we saw above, and then it loads the web scripts.
 This means that the built-in webscritps are always loaded after modules, so your module can never override a built in webscript.

-However, at the bottom of that file we see the answer - we need to provide a single alfresco/extension/custom-web-context.xml which pulls in our module webscripts.
-That gets loaded last, so will win!
+However, at the bottom of that file we see the answer - we need to provide a single alfresco/extension/custom-web-context.xm

-For my current project, we have added the following file as alfresco/extension/custom-web-context.xml
+For my current project, we have added the following file as alfresco/extension/custom-web-context.xm

 (The new custom-web-context.xml file can be bundled in a jar, shipped in an existing AMP, packaged as a brand new AMP, or dropped in your classes override directory similar to your repository properties file - it all depends what'll be cleaner for your setup)